Title Sponsor

 Workshop: Reading for Mental Health, With Ella Berthoud

-How does reading enhance your wellbeing?
-In a world of digital overload, escaping into fiction provides an essential tool kit to enhance personal and professional life.
+How does reading enhance your well-being?
+In a world of digital overload, escaping into fiction provides an essential tool kit to enhance personal and professional life, as well as giving us worlds of wisdom and understanding.
 This unique, interactive session will explain the full psychology of reading and end with personalised book prescriptions.

 Discussion: the History We Need

-The late historians Brinsley Samaroo and Gerard Besson had different backgrounds and approaches to their research, but shared a passion for documenting and narrating T&T’s past, always with an eye on the present.
+The late historians Brinsley Samaroo and Gérard Besson had different backgrounds and approaches to their research, but shared a passion for documenting and narrating T&T’s past, always with an eye on the present.
 What are their legacies for today’s writers of history, whether scholarly or literary, academic or popular?
-Historians and writers Bridget Brereton, Claudius Fergus, and Radica Mahase tackle these questions in conversation with Judy Raymond.
+Historians and writers Bridget Brereton, Claudius Fergus and Jerome Teelucksingh tackle these questions in conversation with Judy Raymond

 Take Two